Manual pages: mcmcdiffmceditmcview

 56 {

-57 /* success means, that conversion has been finished successfully
+57 /* Success means, that the conversion has been finished successfully

 58 */